Valtter Virtanen: Early career

 Virtanen began skating in 1992 at Keravan Luistinseura.
 His first skating coach was Liivo Rennik.
 As a junior, he competed at three consecutive World Junior Championships.
 He reached the final segment and finished twentieth overall at the 2005 Junior Worlds in Kitchener, Ontario, Canada.
 He moved up to the senior level during the 2006–07 figure skating season and subsequently won bronze at the 2008 and 2010 Finnish Championships and silver at the 2009 Finnish Championships.

 Prior to the 2010–11 figure skating season, Virtanen left his longtime coach, Liivo Rennik, to begin training under Stefan Zins in Tampere.
 That season, after winning silver at the 2011 Finnish Championships, Virtanen was selected to compete at the European Championships for the first time, where he finished in thirty-third place.

-2012–13 season
+2012–13 season: First Finnish national title

 Virtanen began the season by finishing twenty-second at the 2012 Nebelhorn Trophy, tenth at the 2012 Finlandia Trophy, fifteenth at the 2012 Cup of Nice, and fourteenth at the 2012 NRW Trophy.

 In December, Virtanen won his first national title at the 2013 Finnish Championships.
 Selected to compete at the 2013 European Championships, Virtanen placed twenty-sixth in the short program, failing to advance to the free skate segment of the competition.
 The following month, he would finish seventh at the 2013 Nordic Championships, thirteenth at the 2013 Bavarian Open, third at the 2013 Hellmut Seibt Memorial, and seventh at the 2013 International Challenge Cup.

 Following the season, Virtanen moved to Oberstdorf, Germany to train under Karel Fajfr.